Spirals, Tic-Tac-Toe Partition, and Deep Diagonal Maps: Introduction

-Twisted polygons that are assigned to these squares have geometric implications.
-For example, the closed convex polygons always lie in the center square; two of the side-squares are $\cS_{3,n}^\alpha$ and $\cS_{3,n}^\beta$; the other two side-squares are obtained by reverting the indexing of $\cS_{3,n}^\alpha$ and $\cS_{3,n}^\beta$.
-These facts will be proved in $\S$\ref{sec:formula}.
+Twisted polygons that are assigned to these squares have geometric properties.
+For example, the closed convex polygons always lie in the center square; two of the side-squares are $\cS_{3,n}^\alpha$ and $\cS_{3,n}^\beta$; the other two side-squares are obtained by reverting the indexing of vertices of these two types of $k$-spirals.
+These facts will be proved in $\S$\ref{sec:partition}.

-The proof of Theorem \ref{thm:spiral precompact} uses algebraic properties of $T_3$.
-In $\S$\ref{sec:precompact} I show that $T_3$ is a birational map on the corner invariants, and I use certain algebraic invariants of $T_3$ to prove the precompactness of $T_3$ orbits of the tic-tac-toe squares.
+The proof of Theorem \ref{thm:3-spiral precompact} is algebraic.
+In $\S$\ref{sec:formula} I show that $T_3$ is a birational map on the corner invariants, which generalizes a direct application of \cite[Theorem 1.6]{GP2016ymeshes}.
+For the explicit formulas, see Equation \eqref{eqn:31 corner}.
+In $\S$\ref{sec:precompact}, I derive four algebraic invariants of $T_3$, which allow me to show boundedness of the corner invariants of the $T_3$-orbits, thereby proving Theorem \ref{thm:3-spiral precompact}.
+This approach is reminiscent of Schwartz's second proof of precompactness of $T_2$-orbits of convex polygons in \cite[Section 3B \& 3C]{Schwartz2001recurrent}.